CrowdStrike/aws-elastic-beanstalk-integration/README.md

 #### Baked in AMI

 This method involves creating custom AMIs with the Falcon sensor already installed using [EC2 Image Builder](https://aws.amazon.com/image-builder/), and using that AMI for your Elasticbeanstalk compute resources.
-An in depth guide can be found here *to-do: add documentation reference*
+An in depth guide can be found [in this repository](https://github.com/CrowdStrike/aws-ec2-image-builder)